wanlinjuan/wanlinjuan.github.io/about/index.md

 ## Research Experience

 ### Missing data imputation based on sampling methods in single-cell analysis
+*	Propose imputation method based on consensus clustering to address dropout events.
-*	Based on downsampling and sampling methods to impute dropout events in single-cell data.
+*	Apply deep learning methods to denoise scRNA-seq data with dropout events.
-*	Compare the clustering performance with existing methods like Scimpute and RESCUE.
+*	Conduct integrated analysis using dropout information to improve downstream analyses.
 ### Pseudo-value approach for informative cluster size
 *	Code from scratch for Kaplan-Meier estimates and competing risk estimates, and also pseudo-values.
 *	Perform simulation based on GEE using pseudo-value approach for informative cluster size to see performance.